Project: Guessing Game

 }

-contains the definitions the type std::string
+header <string>1 which contains the definitions the type std::string2 and

-and supported functions.
+supported functions.

 #include <string>